Giov3ss/iHealthy/README.md

 - Issue [link](https://github.com/Giov3ss/iHealthy/issues/41)

 ## Outstanding Defects
+- Currently, the system allows a user to book appointments at the same time with different nutritionists.
+Although this is not a common scenario, it can lead to confusion.
+In future updates, it would be beneficial to implement logic that prevents users from booking the same time slot with multiple nutritionists.
-Users with slow network connections may experience a delay in image loading, resulting in a slower website performance affecting the overall user experience.
+- Users with slow network connections may experience a delay in image loading, resulting in a slower website performance affecting the overall user experience.
 This issue is primarily dependent on network conditions and the user's internt speed.

 ## Technologies Used
 Several technologies have been used to enable this website works: